gikeymarcia/quick-xinput/README.md

 # Quick Xinput

-Does it drive you mad when you're living that keyboard-driven lifestyle in the terminal and your wrist grazes the touchpad and send you off into a different window or desktop?
+Does it drive you mad when you're living that keyboard-driven terminal lifestyle and your wrist grazes the touchpad sending you off to a different window or desktop?

 If so, `quick_xinput` is the Python module you need in your life.
 Bring up a quick selector in the terminal, `fzf`, or with a GUI, `rofi` and select an